 Gorilla trekking is governed by the following rules; avoid littering while in the jungle, a maximum of 8 person are allowed to visit each gorilla group per day, maintain a distance of 7 meters when with the Mountain gorillas to avoid transmitting human diseases and also do not participate in gorilla trekking if you are sick with cough and flue because the fact that these animals share 98% of their DNA with humans, they can easily catch those diseases.
 Please avoid spitting within the jungles, avoid unnecessary noise when with the Giant Apes, if you have to cough or sneeze turn your mouth away from the gorillas, maximum time of being with the gorillas is one hour, avoid rapid and unnecessary movements because it can scare/frighten them, avoid direct eye contact and when they charge by beating their chest you have to stand still and avoid direct eye contact as a way of avoiding confrontation.

 Accommodation Around the Rwanda’s Volcanoes National Park

-The most convenient accommodation at this Park is staying in Kinigi near the Virunga National Park.
+The most convenient accommodation at this Park is staying in Kinigi near the park headquarters.
 For those with a low budget, Musanze is the only option otherwise there is totally no camping in this Park.

 Find out all the latest news and alerts happening around the Volcanoes National Park of Rwanda.
 We bring to you the latest news, stories, reviews, and special offers from Volcanoes National Park and our affiliated brands.